dakshchoudhary8881-cmd/dakshchoudhary8881-cmd/README.md

 ## About

-I'm a B.Tech student specialising in Artificial Intelligence & Machine Learning, currently working as a Frontend Engineering Intern at Prodesk IT.
-I build structured, well-documented web applications and am progressing systematically through the full stack — HTML/CSS/JS foundations, then React, then server-side development, with AI running in parallel.
+I'm a B.Tech student specialising in Artificial Intelligence & Machine Learning, currently interning as a Frontend Developer at Prodesk IT and as a Python Developer at 3 Skill.
+I build structured, well-documented projects and am progressing systematically through the full stack — HTML/CSS/JS foundations, then React, then server-side development, with Python and AI running in parallel.

 My goal is to become a Full Stack AI Engineer, ship products that solve real problems, and eventually build a company around them.
 I work in public sprints, document everything, and take craftsmanship seriously.

-- Open to collaborating on frontend projects, developer tools, and open source contributions
+- Open to collaborating on frontend projects, Python utilities, and open source contributions

 ---